 Most dog owners tend to buy dog collars and leashes, just considering the safety of the dog.

-I mean, loads people don’t have enough awareness about how comfortable the dog gears should be.
+I mean, loads of people don’t have enough awareness about how comfortable the dog gears should be.

 Moreover, the weight of the clasp and thickness of the leash can make them feel like a heavy tire around your dog’s neck.

-That’s why we are recommending to give the training nicely and gently.
+That’s why we are recommending giving the training nicely and gently.